 The liver can also be helped to get rid of more sitosterol.
-This is done using a medicine that reduces the re-absorption of the sitosterol rich bile salts that the liver excretes.
-These medicines are called bile acid sequestrants.
+This is done using a medicine that reduces the re-absorption of the sitosterol-rich bile salts that the liver excretes.
+These medicines are called bile acid sequestrants, or resins.

-Statins, which reduce the amount of cholesterol made by the liver, have no effect on sitosterols but they can lower cholesterol levels if raised.
+Statins, which reduce the amount of cholesterol made by the liver, have no effect on sitosterols but they can lower cholesterol levels if they are raised.

 A healthy diet, low in sitosterols and cholesterol, is recommended to help minimise their absorption into the body.

 Tell me more about sitosterols and food